TomNewton1/finance/README.md

 # finance
-### An application via which you can manage portfolios of stocks, check stock prices, and buy/sell stocks by querying IEX for prices.
+### Web app that allows users to create and manage a real-time stocks and shares porfolio.

 ![](/static/finance.gif)

 ## Description

-Through the use of IEX's API, we can obtain stock quotes by providing a stock's ticker symbol.
-After registering for an account, a user can log in and is given a fake $10,000 to spend.
-This investment can be used to buy/sell stocks and observe their values fluctuate over time since IEX provides us with real time prices.

-* **Index:**

-* **Quote:**

-* **Buy:**

-* **Sell:**

-* **History:**
+This web application is built using the flask framework, Python, HTML and Bootsrap.
+The application makes use of the IEX API to get real-time stock values.
+After registering for an account users are then able to get a quote, buy or sell a stock and build a portfolio that changes in value over time.
+An SQL database is used to store infromation such as such as username, password hash, the stocks they bought or sold and the history of transations.

+Users start with a fake $10,000 to spend.